lucyroe/AVR/code/README_code.md

 *Fill the corresponding `*config.toml` files with your data.*

 For other programming languages, corresponding scripts must be implemented to use these `*config.toml` files in a similar way.

-## To Dos

-- [ ] CASE: calculate summary stats (number and distribution of change points across participants)
-- [ ] Adapt `cpa.py` and `cpa_averaged.py` so they can be used for any dataset (both annotation & physiological data)
-- [ ] Do CPA on CEAP data and AVR phase 1 and phase 2 data
-- [ ] Link CPA of annotations with CPA of physiological data (for CASE and CEAP)
-- [ ] AVR phase 3: prepare preprocessing of physiological data
-- [ ] Add README infos about preprocessing
-- [ ] ALL: statistical significance testing of CPA (permutation tests?)
-- [ ] Test different algorithms for CPA & compare
-- [ ] Test different models for CPA & compare
-- [ ] Adjust `pen` parameter?
-- [ ] Adjust `jump` parameter?

 ## LICENSE